EPICmynamesBG/software-developer-coding-challenge/README.md

 #### You have been tasked with building a simple online car auction system which will allow users to bid on cars for sale and with the following funcitionalies:

-  - [ ] Fork this repo.
+  - [x] Fork this repo.
 Keep it public until we have been able to review it.
-  - [ ] A simple auction bidding system
+  - [x] A simple auction bidding system
-  - [ ] Record a user's bid on a car
+  - [x] Record a user's bid on a car
-  - [ ] Get the current winning bid for a car
+  - [x] Get the current winning bid for a car
-  - [ ] Get a car's bidding history
+  - [x] Get a car's bidding history

  ### Bonus:

-  - [ ] Unit Tests on the above functions
+  - [x] Unit Tests on the above functions
-  - [ ] Develop a UI on web or mobile or CLI to showcase the above functionality
+  - [x] Develop a UI on web or mobile or CLI to showcase the above functionality

 ## Evaluation:

- - [ ] Solution compiles.
+ - [x] Solution compiles.
 Provide a README to run/build the project and explain anything that you leave aside
+    - see SETUP.md
  - [ ] No crashes, bugs, compiler warnings
+    - no known bugs or compiler warnings. however, known warnings are:
+      - on the backend, a dependency is generating a circular dependency warning
+      - in the UI, React is generating hook warnings.
+Given more time, I would prefer to restructure things to resolve these, but the "recommended" solution actually creates bugs, so these were intentionally left alone for now.
- - [ ] App operates as intended
+ - [x] App operates as intended
- - [ ] Conforms to SOLID principles
+ - [x] Conforms to SOLID principles
+    - I believe the backend does this
- - [ ] Code is easily understood and communicative
+ - [x] Code is easily understood and communicative
  - [ ] Commit history is consistent, easy to follow and understand
+    - starting a project from scratch tends to make my commit patterns and work more scattered vs working in an ongoing build.
+Towards the end my commits became smaller and more alike that which I usually do, but first half of the project commits are definitely messy.

 -------------
 -------------